Days Countdown

 The Historical Roots of the Holiday

 To understand why we celebrate, we have to look back at the late 19th century.
-During the height of the Industrial Revolution, the average American worked 12-hour days and seven-day weeks just to scrape by.
-In these tough conditions, labor unions began to grow more prominent and vocal.
-They began organizing strikes and rallies to protest poor conditions and compel employers to renegotiate hours and pay.
+During the height of the Industrial Revolution, the average American often worked 12-hour days and seven-day weeks just to earn a basic living.
+In response to these conditions, labor unions grew stronger and more organized.
+They arranged strikes and rallies to protest unsafe environments and to negotiate better hours and wages.

-The very first Labor Day celebration actually took place on Tuesday, September 5, 1882, in New York City.
-It wasn’t a federal holiday yet; it was a massive parade organized by the Central Labor Union.
-Reports from that time indicate that 10,000 workers took unpaid time off to march from City Hall to Union Square.
-This event established the template for celebrations: a street parade to exhibit to the public the strength and esprit de corps of the trade and labor organizations, followed by a festival for the recreation and amusement of the workers and their families.
+The first Labor Day celebration took place on Tuesday, September 5, 1882, in New York City.
+It was not yet a federal holiday but a large parade organized by the Central Labor Union.
+Reports indicate that 10,000 workers took unpaid leave to march from City Hall to Union Square.
+The event set a pattern for future observances: a public parade demonstrating the strength and esprit de corps of labor organizations, followed by gatherings for workers and their families.

 | Feature | Early Celebrations (1880s) | Modern Observance |